General

 1

-Our programs start in mid-June and run through the first week in August.
+Our programs start in mid-June and run through mid-July.
 To find the dates of a specific program visit the course catalog for more information.

 2